nbarnabee/100-days-of-code-journal/log.md

 **Thoughts:**  My brain was still tired and fuzzy and once again I didn't do as much as I would have liked.
 But I was pleased to have sailed through the *JS Way* problems; it seemed very straightforward.
 Unfortunately, I got hung up for the second time on the linked list question in chapter 4 of *Eloquent Javascript*.
 Eventually gave up and looked at the solution, and I can safely say that I would not have come up with it on my own.
 Have gathered more material to read about linked lists.
 I also shouldn't let myself grind to a halt because I can't answer a question.

+### Day 15: May 4, 2022

+**Today's Progress:** Came back from a 1-day sanity break feeling energized and ready to code.
+Finished last Thursday's 100Devs class and wrote a tic-tac-toe game.
+Also finished the Codecademy Intro to JS course.

+**Thoughts:** Am very glad that I took yesterday off.
+Felt much better today.
+Was very proud of my game.
+However, I did not really meet the requirements of the exercise, as it's not been written in the OOP style.
+So I'll need to rewrite it either today or tomorrow.